 In the 1970s, though, firm leaders realized the appeal of Edward Jones was not based on geography.
 Rather, the firm appeals to a certain kind of investor anywhere.
 In the 1980s, the firm began expanding into metropolitan areas, starting with Chicago and Dallas.
 Today, more than 70% of Edward Jones branch offices are in urban and suburban markets.

 Although the firm’s size has changed, its set of business principles retains the same focus.
 First, the firm serves just one client: the serious, long-term individual investor.
 Second, the firm’s investment philosophy emphasizes quality and a well-balanced portfolio.
 Finally, it fosters an environment that greatly values personal relationships.
-Thus, the Edward Jones brand appeals to a careful and considering kind of investor who prefers a long-term relationship with his or her financial services firm.
+Thus, the Edward Jones brand appeals to a careful and considerate kind of investor who prefers a long-term relationship with his or her financial services firm.

-Jim Weddle, Managing Partner
+Penny Pennington, Managing Partner